 Stronger Soft Skills

-While hard, quantitative skills are an essential component of any successful business leader’s professional toolkit, the communication and leadership traits commonly referred to as “soft skills” are in increasingly high demand by employers.7 The ability to lead effectively hinges on your capacity to make well-reasoned decisions, to collaborate with coworkers and to compellingly convey your strategic recommendations to all stakeholders.
+While hard, quantitative skills are an essential component of any successful business leader’s professional toolkit, the communication and leadership traits commonly referred to as “soft skills” are in increasingly high demand by employers.
+The ability to lead effectively hinges on your capacity to make well-reasoned decisions, to collaborate with coworkers and to compellingly convey your strategic recommendations to all stakeholders.5

 Truly forward-thinking MBA programs may even feature a thematic core that ties together all of the program’s coursework to help you grow into a well-rounded and effective leader.
-The “Renaissance Manger, Revolutionary Leader” curriculum in the Online MBA program at William & Mary emphasizes curiosity, collaboration and the synthesis of new ideas to grow your leadership potential in unique and powerful ways.
+The curriculum of William & Mary’s Online MBA program, for instance, emphasizes curiosity, collaboration and the synthesis of new ideas to grow your leadership potential in unique and powerful ways.